MaxGyver83/koy/README.md

-# Dvorak <> Qwerty - Keyboard remapping for Linux when pressing CTRL or ALT
+# KOY <> Qwertz - Keyboard remapping for Linux when pressing CTRL or ALT

 Since I type with the "Dvorak" keyboard layout, the shortcuts such as ctrl-c, ctrl-x, or ctrl-v are not comfortable anymore for the left hand.
 And even one of them require two hands to press.